cyberklezmer/modsc15/readme.md

 3. Resulting values were imposed into `computations.ods` (see `Legend` sheet)

-4. `R/stript.R` was modified by means of results from `computations.ods#computations` and and run to produce `sample.csv`, serving as input of an optimization.
+4. `R/stript.R` was modified by means of results from `computations.ods#computations` and run to produce `sample.csv`, serving as input of an optimization.